 Remove the Whirley Pop from the stove and open it facing away from you to release the steam.
 Pour the finished popcorn into a bowl and add salt or other seasonings.

 How Much Oil Should You Put in Your Whirley Pop?

 If you don’t want hot oil splashing or dropping on you, make certain that your oil is very hot before you ever put it into your Whirley pop.
 Before you put any oil into your Whirley pop, make sure to heat up your oil for at least 10 minutes.
 Use a thermometer to check the temperature of the oil.

 How Many Popcorn Kernels Will You Be Able to Pop?

-The Whirley pop company suggests putting 1/2 cup of popcorn kernels and 1 to 3 tablespoons of oil in the pot.
+Whirley Pop recommends using 1/2 cup popcorn kernels and 1 to 3 teaspoons oil in the saucepan.
 If you use a little bit of oil in your Whirley pop, it will most likely work just fine. anything outside that may take several minutes for all the popcorn kernels to finish popping, and some smaller batches may take more than 5 minutes to finish popping.
-The great thing about using your Whirley pop is that you can cook as many kernels as you like.
+The great thing about using your Whirley Pop is that you can cook as many kernels as you like.

 How to Keep Your Whirley Pop Clean

 To make sure that your Whirley pop is clean, you should rinse the inside of it with hot water after every use.
-After washing out your Whirley pop with hot water, dry it and store it in an area where there’s lots of airflow, or put it in a trash bin.
+After washing out your Whirley pop with hot water, dry it and store it in an area where there are lots of airflows, or put it in a trash bin.